zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

    $ zephyr/zephyr.exe --help

-     [-h] [--h] [--help] [-?]  :Display this help [-rt]                     :Slow down the execution to the host real time [-no-rt]                  :Do NOT slow down the execution to real time, but advance Zephyr's time as fast as possible and decoupled from the host time
-     [-rt-drift=<drift>]       :Drift of the simulated clock relative to the real host time.
-                                Normally this would be set to a value of a few ppm (e.g. 50e-6)
-                                This option has no effect in non-real time mode [-rt-ratio=<ratio>]       :Relative speed of the simulated time vs real time, for example, set to 2 to have simulated time pass at double the speed of real time.
-                                Note that both rt-drift & rt-ratio adjust the same clock speed, and therefore it does not make sense to use them simultaneously.
-                                This option has no effect in non-real time mode [-rtc-offset=<offset>]    :At boot, offset the RTC by this number of seconds.
-     [-rtc-reset]              :Start the simulated real time clock at 0.
-                                Otherwise, it is started at the value of the host's RTC.
-     [-stop_at=<time>]         :In simulated seconds, when to stop automatically [-seed=<r_seed>]          :Seed for the entropy device
-     [-testargs <arg>...]      :Any argument that follows will be ignored by the top level, and made
-                                available for possible tests

 Note that the Zephyr kernel does not actually exit once the application is finished.
 It simply goes into the idle loop forever.
 Therefore you must stop the application manually (Ctrl+C in Linux).